Aaron Brooks (baseball): St. Louis Cardinals

 On January 31, 2022, Brooks signed a minor league contract with the St. Louis Cardinals.
 On March 25, the Cardinals selected Brooks’ contract and added him to the 40-man and Opening Day rosters.
 He appeared in 5 games for the Cardinals, but struggled to a 7.71 ERA, striking out 7 in 9.1 innings pitched.

 On May 2, Brooks was designated for assignment by St. Louis when active rosters were reduced from 28 to 26.
 On May 5, he cleared waivers and was sent outright to the Triple-A Memphis Redbirds.
 He spent the remainder of the campaign in Memphis, logging a 5–4 record and 5.56 ERA with 54 strikeouts in 69.2 innings of work.
 On October 17, Brooks was released by the Cardinals organization.

 San Diego Padres

 On December 15, 2022, Brooks signed a minor league contract with the San Diego Padres.
+He spent the 2023 season with the Triple–A El Paso Chihuahuas, making 44 appearances and recording a 4.95 ERA with 51 strikeouts across 63 2/3 innings of work.
+Brooks elected free agency following the season on November 6, 2023.

+Oakland Athletics (third stint)

+On February 9, 2024, Brooks signed a minor league contract with the Oakland Athletics.
+In 8 starts for the Triple–A Las Vegas Aviators, he posted a 1–6 record and 4.57 ERA with 32 strikeouts across 43 1/3 innings of work.
+On May 15, the Athletics selected Brooks' contract to the major league roster and tabbed him as the starting pitcher for that day's game against the Houston Astros.
+In 4 starts for Oakland, he compiled a 5.82 ERA with 10 strikeouts across 21 2/3 innings pitched.
+On June 2, Brooks was designated for assignment by the Athletics.
+He cleared waivers and was sent outright to Las Vegas on June 4.
+On June 23, the Athletics purchased Brooks' contract back to the active roster, and after one appearance, Brooks was designated for assignment on June 25.
+He cleared waivers and was sent outright to Las Vegas on June 27.
+Brooks elected free agency on October 2.

+Caliente de Durango

+On January 31, 2025, Brooks signed with the Caliente de Durango of the Mexican League.
+In eight starts for Durango, he logged a 1-3 record and 5.92 ERA with 25 strikeouts over 38 innings of work.
+Brooks was released by the Caliente on June 4.

+Athletics

+On June 4, 2025, Brooks signed a minor league contract with the Athletics.
+He elected free agency on November 6.